thin-edge/thin-edge.io/docs/src/howto-guides/021_enable_tedge_watchdog_using_systemd.md

-# How to enable the watchdog feature using systemd in thin-edge.io
+# Watchdog feature using `systemd` in `thin-edge.io`

+## Introduction

+`Watchdog` feature is used to check the health of a service/process by constantly exchanging the message between the watchdog process and the service/process that is being monitored.
+When the process does not update its health status within a specified `time` period, then the watchdog process will restart the service that is being monitored.

-When thin-edge.io services are managed using the systemd.
-Then one can use `systemd` feature to check the health of these services as well.
-This document provides information about how to use `systemd` for cheacking the health of the services.
+This document shows how `thin-edge.io` services are managed using the systemd, then one can use `systemd` feature to check the health of these services as well.
+This document provides information about how to use `systemd` for checking the health of the services.

+## Enabling the `watchdog` feature in `systemd`

-Enabling the `watchdog` feature for a `thin-edge.io` service (tedge_agent, tedge_mapper_c8y/az/collectd) using the `systemd` is a two step process.
+Enabling the `watchdog` feature in systemd for a `thin-edge.io` service (tedge_agent, tedge_mapper_c8y/az/collectd) using the `systemd` is a two-step process.

-## Step 1: Enable the `watchdog` feature in the `systemd` service file
+### Step 1: Enable the `watchdog` feature in the `systemd` service file
 For example to enable the `watchdog` feature for `tedge-mapper-c8y` service, update systemd service file as shown below.

 Add `tedge_watchdog.service` in  `After` under `[Unit]` section.